 The instructions above are a general guide for how to clean your television.
 However, all TVs are different, so you should always read the paperwork that came with the device to ensure that you don’t cause any damage.

-When it comes to cleaning your computer monitor, you can follow a similar method.
+When it comes to cleaning your computer monitor, you can follow a similar method as you do when cleaning flat screen televisions.
+It is also the method recommended for your touch displays, flat screen monitors, laptop screens, and other delicate screens.
+So if cleaning your Macbook, iMac, or Kindle, this is the method you should follow.
 However, caution is necessary, especially for all-in-one laptops that can be damaged by leaking liquid solutions.

 Before you use any cleaning products, turn off and unplug the computer.
 The last thing that you want is to drip water down into the keyboard or the buttons and destroy the electronics within.

 - Before you use any cleaning products, turn off and unplug the computer.
+The last thing that you want is to drip water down into the keyboard or the Before you use any cleaning products, turn off and unplug the computer.
 The last thing that you want is to drip water down into the keyboard or the buttons and destroy the electronics within.

 - For LCD and LED computer screens, you can use a mixture of equal parts vinegar and distilled water.
 Again, it is highly advised that you spray the liquid onto a microfiber cloth and then use the damp cloth to clean the screen.
 Be careful not to get much liquid into the ridges on the side of the screen.
 Just like on TV screens, you should not use Windex of similar products to complete this cleaning due to their harmful components.